wtnwin111/interview/src/com/interview/flag/README.md

         So keep two pointer: front and back, when A > B, array[front++] = A, if A < B, array[back--] = A.
         If with duplication, have the case B == A, so use a counter to count how many equal element, until find a B != A, when put A, also put the equal elements.

+21. Given millions of lines of strings, each of which have a length of 1000 characters without spaces.
+Among of these strings, only one of them is real English consisting of valid English words.
+All others and just random letter combinations that is not real English.
+Also, bear in mind that the English may contains several mismatches.
+Your task is to identify the only string that is English.

+    *HINT: there is generally two approach, one is accurate solution based on word break, one is a approximate solution based on statistical analysis.

+        Approximate solution based on statistical analysis:
+            calculate the distribution of 26 characters in each line, if random generated, the distribution should be likely uniformed, if English sentence, it will have larger bias.
+        Accurate solution based on word break:
+            like the leetcode problem, if a dic is given, can get the min max distance of word, scan the line with a window of min distance, if found the word, move window to next start, if not found, extend the window, if the window is already max distance, move forward. mark how many words matched and unmatched during the scan, if matched >> unmatched, is a valid English sens.
+            This method will very slow in large dataset as millions of lines, partition workload to multiple machines.

+22. Implement a encoding system as following: Abckkkkkkkkkkk55p => Abc11xk55p.
+    Encoding rules: encoded them as: [n]x[c], where n is the repetition count and c is the actual character, X is the special character.
+    Decoder side: Any time above pattern is detected, it will output n number of c.
+If x is the last character, output x.

+    *HINT: String encode and decode.*

+        Be careful for the following cases:
+            1. How do you handle x in the original input?
+            2. How to ensure the decode string is the shortest one?
+        To solve,
+            1. always encode 'x' in the original input as [n]xx unless it's the last char to avoid ambiguity.
+            2. count the occurrences, if occurrences < 3, no need to encode to [n]x[c] pattern, since no shorter.

 #F